-Note: the values in the "go to x:y:" -block need not be exactly the same as in the example below.
+Note: the values in the "go to x: y:" -block need not be exactly the same as in the example below.
 The values in the block in your Block Palette update automatically as you drag the sprite to a new spot.
 Below is an example of how the blocks should be placed in your scripts.

-go to x: 184 y: 130

-set rotation style left-right ▼

-Player '''

-go to x: -206 y: -122

-wait until touching Player ▼?
+when Clicked go to x: 184 y: 130 set rotation style left-right forever when Clicked go to x: -206 y: -122 wait until touching Player • ?
+Player Villain

-Villain '''
+Astronomers